Skip to main content

 Jump to Carbon Footprint

 Baked vegetables are simply great: wash, chop, add oil, pop in the oven and take your time preparing the rest while the vegetables get better and better as they bake.
 In my opinion, this is one of the best ways to prepare zucchinis and eggplants!
-You can also experiment with spices, especially with baked vegetables: Cardamom and coriander give lend a more oriental flavour and cinnamon may sound a little unusual at first, but it works really well.
+You can also experiment with spices, especially with baked vegetables: Cardamom and coriander give a more oriental flavor, and cinnamon may sound a little unusual at first, but it works really well.

 We use these baked vegetables to make a tomato-based stew that also contains chickpeas.
-Couscous is a good accompaniment, but the stew can also be eaten on its own with a dollop of yoghurt.
+Couscous is a good accompaniment, but the stew can also be eaten on its own with a dollop of yogurt.

 The dish is based on a recipe from “Deliciously Ella” - it has now disappeared from the website, but can still be found on YouTube.